ARM-software/sbsa-acs/README.md

 ### 3.1 On Silicon
 On a system where a USB port is available and functional, perform the following steps:

 1. Copy 'Sbsa.efi' to a USB Flash drive.
+Path for 'Sbsa.efi' is present in step 2.
 2. Plug in the USB Flash drive to one of the functional USB ports on the system.
 3. Boot the system to UEFI shell.
 4. To determine the file system number of the plugged in USB drive, execute 'map -r' command.